 The first dose I had, I can clearly remember feeling like a huge weight was slowly lifting off my shoulders.
 I was walking down the street to buy groceries and felt a familiar flush of ideas bouncing off in my head.
 This was never an overwhelming feeling, but just as if someone had repaired the broken faucet of ideas within me.
 I realized that Psilocybin not only helped with creative thought, but also cleared a heavy mist of anxiety and despair within me.
 I felt lighter and more understanding of myself.

-The Journal of Psychoactive Drugs also states that micro-dosing psilocybin allows for “enhancement in flexible, creative thinking that could allow individuals to break out of their old patterns of thought, and generate new and effective cognitive, emotional, and behavioural strategies.”
+The Journal of Psychoactive Drugs also states that micro-dosing psilocybin allows for “enhancement in flexible, creative thinking that could allow individuals to break out of their old patterns of thought, and generate new and effective cognitive, emotional, and behavioral strategies.”
 Over the next few months, I was feeling a lot happier in my skin, and found a distinct quality of interest in my work, as well as in the natural world around me.
 I felt more involved in taking care of the community that was around me, while also managing to push the creative boundaries of my work.
 Some of works even took me all around Europe as a performer!
 I understood later that it wasn’t the Psilocybin itself that caused any of this, but was a special assistant in letting me unequivocally be myself.
 It cleared away a lot of doubt and questioning and was able to replace it with a keen habit of observation and acceptance.

 I am truly grateful for my experience with it and would advise the micro-dosing practice to any person who might need a new lens on life.
 It’s a remarkable part of the natural world and has, quite rightly, been an undisturbed practice for thousands of years.